LeePleased/LeftmostSeg/README.md

 # Leftmost Segment Determination for Chunking

 In NAACL-2021, we introduce a fast and effective approach for sequence segmentation tasks (e.g., Chinese POS tagging).
-This repo. contains the main implementation of our method.
+This repo. contains the main implementation of our [paper](https://arxiv.org/abs/2104.07217).

 ## Setup